 Sharing content on the relevant social media channels is a must for building brand awareness and SEO, but managing the social media aspects of a WordPress website manually can be time consuming.
 Fortunately, WordPress has a long list of plugins that are designed to speed up the social media side of your WordPress workflow.
 These functions can automatically update social media accounts whenever new content appears, enabling cross-posting to outside accounts, and scheduling content for posting to selected networks and channels.

-SEO (search engine optimization) ensures that a site’s content is searchable and visible across the Internet, and many WordPress plugins are designed to automate SEO on all parts of the site.
-Plugins like Yoast, the best known of them all, track keywords, monitor metadata and more to ensure that all parts of a site are accessible to search.
+SEO (search engine optimization) ensures that a site’s content (main pages, blog posts, etc.) is searchable and visible across the Internet, and many WordPress plugins are designed to automate SEO on all parts of the site.
+Plugins like Yoast SEO, the best known of them all, track keywords, monitor metadata and more to ensure that all parts of a site are accessible to search.

 Maintaining Schedules and Calendars